Quantum channels and memory effects: Quantum channels: basic definitions and properties

 \subsubsection{Input-output and entanglement fidelity of a quantum channel}

-A proper way to determine how much a system $Q$ is modified by the action of a channel $\Phi\in \mathfrak{P}(Q\mapsto Q)$, can be obtained by considering the {\it fidelity} functional $F(\rho_1,\rho_2)$~\cite{U76,J94} which, given $\rho_1$, $\rho_2$ two states of a quantum system, gauges how close they are, the maximum value $1$ being reached only when $\rho_1=\rho_2$ (see Appendix~\ref{sec:dist} for a brief summary of the other relevant properties).
+A proper way to determine how much a system $Q$ is modified by the action of a channel $\Phi\in \mathfrak{P}(Q\mapsto Q)$, can be obtained by considering the {\it fidelity} functional $F(\rho_1,\rho_2)$~\cite{U76,J94} (the definition relevant properties are recalled in Appendix~\ref{sec:dist}).
 Accordingly, for each input $\rho_Q$ one defines the {\it input-ouput} (or {\it transfer}) {\it fidelity} associated with the map $\Phi$, as

 which for a pure state $|\psi\rangle_Q$ is linked to the error probability $P_e(|\psi\rangle_Q; \Phi)$ of {\it not} getting the right state at the channel output, via the identity

 An overall estimate of the disturbance introduced by the channel can then be obtained by looking at how different from unity is the {\it minimum} or (alternatively) the {\it average} of $F(\rho_Q; \Phi)$ evaluated with respect to all possible pure input states of $Q$, i.e., the quantities